RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 However, when concerns are raised, the buck stops with the team leader: me.
 Please forgive me for using first person pronouns throughout this post.
 Also, other members of the organizer team may have opinions that differ from mine.
 If I say anything here that disturbs you, please know that it comes from me directly.
 I am the only one at fault.

 ###Simplicity
 Last week a Twitter user asked if WindyCityRails had a code of conduct.
-I responded (through the @WindyCityRails handle) with a one word: No.
+I responded (through the @WindyCityRails handle) with a one-word answer: No.

 My first thought: I don't like bureaucracy.
 A code of conduct sounds like a big ball of bureaucracy coiled up in a heaping helping of red tape.